huntforhomesaz/cleanout2closing-site/content/pages/service-trustee-support.md

 This becomes the factual base for decisions about what work to do and how to sell.

-### Step 3 â€“ Build a property plan that fits your legal guidance
+### Step 3 — Build a property plan that fits your legal guidance

 From there, I draft a clear, written plan that connects: